-Call the test routine using the CAL_MOU key.
+Call the test routine using function key CAL\MOU.

-The sound pressure generated at the MRP is set to exactly -4.7 dBPa in an automatic measurement routine at 1 kHz.
-The generator voltage required is stored in a nonvolatile memory and used as a reference for all subsequent settings with the artificial mouth.
+First the sound pressure generated at the MRP is set to exactly -4.7 dBPa in an automatic measurement routine at 1 kHz.
+The required generator voltage is stored in a nonvolatile memory and used as a reference for all subsequent settings with the artificial mouth.
 If the sound pressure cannot be adjusted to -4.7 dBPa, an error message is displayed with a request to check the connection of the artificial mouth and to repeat the measurement.
-A possible error source could is that the transformer supplied is not connected between the generator and the artificial mouth.
+A possible error source could be that the supplied transformer is not connected between the generator and the artificial mouth.

-The uncorrected frequency response of the artificial mouth is measured and displayed.
+The uncorrected frequency response of the artificial mouth is now measured and displayed.
 Next, the frequency response is measured with the inverse frequency response correction automatically selected in the generator (equalization).
-Residual errors caused by nonlinearities of the speaker in the mouth are measured and taken into account in the final equalization file as fine correction.
+Residual errors caused by non-linearities of the speaker in the mouth are measured and considered as fine correction in the final equalization file.

 To verify the results, the absolute sound pressure versus frequency is measured at a sound pressure of 4.7 dBPa (reference value for most of the measurements).
-The absolute sound pressure at each frequency must be within a tolerance band of -4.7 dBPa ± 0.2 dB.
+The absolute sound pressure at each frequency must be within a tolerance band of -4.7 dBPa $\pm 0.2$ dB.
 Correct calibration without interfering sound yields an almost straight line in the middle between the two limit lines.